 Evaluations

-This evaluation aimed to understand the enablers and challenges involved in developing and implementing the HP model and to explore if and how it had effected outcomes for care leavers.Phase 2 - The House Project for young people leaving care
+This evaluation reported on the enablers and challenges involved in developing and implementing the HP approach and reported on how outcomes for care leavers have been improved.Phase 2 - The House Project for young people leaving care - York University 2020

-This evaluation aimed to understand the enablers and challenges of implementing and operating the HP incl. an impact strand to explore outcomes for young people and an economic strand comprising a cost benefit analysis.
+This evaluation reported further on the enablers and challenges of implementing and operating the HP approach and reported on improved outcomes for young people and an economic strand that demonstrated via a cost benefit analysis that LAs saved money.

 CLNM Peer Evaluation 2021

 Care Leavers National Movement worked with Partnership for Young London (PYL) over 3 months to research how the House Project is working and how it can be improved.
-It has looked at the impact of the House Project approach and the support it provides young people.Cambridge University - 2020/21
+Young people reported that it worked for them and their overall health and wellbeing improved by being part of their LHP.Cambridge University 2020/23

 STAF - Scotland House Projects 2021/22

-Staf undertook a ‘Learning Project’ of the three Life Changes Trust Funded Local House Projects.
-They produced three in depth Case Studies (one for each project) to showcase their work, successes and make recommendations for future practice and development.EXIT Study - 2021/23
+Staf undertook a ‘Learning Project’ of the three Life Changes Trust Funded LHPs.
+They produced three in depth Case Studies (one for each project) to showcase their work, successes and make recommendations for future practice and development.EXIT Study - 2021/24

 Ofsted